QEF/SternheimerGW/test-suite/overview.md

 <!--

-  This file is part of the Sternheimer-GW code.
+  This file is part of the SternheimerGW code.

   Copyright (C) 2010 - 2017
   Henry Lambert, Martin Schlipf, and Feliciano Giustino

-  Sternheimer-GW is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+  SternheimerGW is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-  Sternheimer-GW is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+  SternheimerGW is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-  You should have received a copy of the GNU General Public License along with Sternheimer-GW.
+  You should have received a copy of the GNU General Public License along with SternheimerGW.
 If not, see http://www.gnu.org/licenses/gpl.html .

 -->

-Test suite for the SGW code
+Test suite for the SternheimerGW code
 ===========================

-Features of the SGW code
+Features of the SternheimerGW code
 ------------------------

-The following SGW features are tested in this suite
+The following SternheimerGW features are tested in this suite

 * system with a gap
 * metallic system